hap-server/hap-server/README.md

         - [x] Accessory control
         - [ ] Accessory + accessory platform discovery + setup
         - [ ] Accessory + accessory platform configuration
-        - Maybe allow plugins to mount a static directory on the web server then try to evaluate a JavaScript file?
     - [ ] Web interface themes?
     - [ ] Automation plugins
         - Automation plugins can run other automation checks